-Figure~\ref{fig-dependence} shows the results of our simulation under dependence as a function of the marginal correlation~$\rho$, fixing the target level at~$q=0.2$.
-The SL procedure has~$\maxlfdr$ above~$\pi_0 q$ in both cases, with~$\maxlfdr$ increasing with the correlation~$\rho$.
-The modified SL procedure inflates~$\maxlfdr$ subtantially above level~$q$, especially in the equicorrelated model.
-A sufficient condition for consistency of the SL threshold~$\tau_q$ to the population threshold~$t_q\coloneqq\sup\{t : f(t)\le q^{-1}\}$ is that~$|F_m-F|_\infty\stackrel{p}{\to}0$, which fails in the equicorrelated model but holds in the autoregressive model \citep{tucker1959generalization}.
+Figure~\ref{fig-dependence} shows the results of our simulation under dependence as a function of the marginal correlation~$\rho$, fixing the target level at~$\tol=0.2$.
+The SL procedure has~$\maxlfdr$ above~$\pi_0\tol$ in both cases, with~$\maxlfdr$ increasing with the correlation~$\rho$.
+The modified SL procedure inflates~$\maxlfdr$ subtantially above level~$\tol$, especially in the equicorrelated model.
+These results corroborate Proposition~\ref{prop-dependence}, since uniform convergence of the ecdf fails in the equicorrelated model but holds in the autoregressive model \citep{tucker1959generalization}.

 Minimizing weighted classification risk under dependence requires thresholding the local false discovery rate using the full posterior, i.e. $\mathbb{P}\left(H_i = 0 \mid p_1,\ldots, p_m\right).$ However, the oracle~$\mathcal{R}^*$ (see~\eqref{eq-def-oracle}) rejects~$p$-values on the basis of~$\lfdr(t) = \mathbb{P}\left(H_i = 0 \mid p_i=t\right)$, the posterior probability of the null given only the corresponding~$p$-value.
 Hence, even if we could consistently estimate~$\pi_0$ and~$F$, our procedure~$\mathcal{R}_{\alpha/\hat{\pi}_0}$ would only target the best~\emph{separable} oracle~$\mathcal{R}^*$, and there may be a considerable gap between the risk of the best separable rule and the risk of the full Bayesian analysis.